michieltjampens/dcafs/docs/rtvals.md

 ## Dynamic Units

 To make the `rtvals` return a bit cleaner, dynamic units were introduced.
+These can be used for int/real.

 To use this:
 - Add a unit node to the global rtvals node.
 - Fill it with steps/levels